 TechnologyAdvice caught up with LoyaltyGames 2014 World Finalist, Mayur Kapur, to talk about the role of “Big Data” in Customer Loyalty.
+With the use of software like Heap Analytics gathering useful information about your customer base has never been easier.
 In this Q&A session, Mayur speaks about how big data and loyalty are related, what big data strategies may or may not work in loyalty Programs, and the future of the exciting industry.
 Here are some highlights from the interview:

 TA: There is a lot of buzz around “Big Data.”
 Can you start by briefly defining your definition of “Big Data”?